CHOOSING AN ELECTRIC ASSIST

 Strong Power / Moderate Cost

-Larger Riders / Longer Hills 750 Watt System |
+Larger Riders / Steep Hills 750 Watt System |

-Priced around $500. cdn. |
+Priced around $650. cdn. |

-Available in 500 watt versions.
-Priced around $500. cdn. |
+Priced around $1500. cdn. |

 Did you know?
 Power Assist Kits are designed primarily for upright 2 wheel bikes & for recumbent trikes some adaptations have to be made.
 Most kits you buy will require you to purchase additional items for a successful installation.
-We have done enough installs now on many different brands of trikes to put together an installation kit tailor made to get your kit & trike back on the road.
+We have done enough installs now on different brands of trikes to put together an installation kit to get your kit & trike back on the road.
 Each kit is designed to work with your preference for Battery, LCD Display & Throttle location as well as your specific frame design.
 For best results your battery should be mounted low on your frame to keep the weight down low.
 Our kits are designed to work with Hailong (Rectangular) or Bottle (Round Tube) Batteries.
-The very rectangular rear rack batteries can be used but keep in mind their higher position on your rear rack can have a detrimental effect on your handling, especially on 26 inch back wheels.
+The very rectangular rear brick batteries can be used but keep in mind their higher position on your rear rack can have a detrimental effect on your handling, especially on 26 inch back wheels.

-Kits run $75. - $90. depending on the trike model.
 For more detailed information on each component please see our Parts & Accessories page.

 Where possible we only use waterproof connectors.
 (Not the cheaper Molex type) Batteries & Motors carry a 1 year warranty against failure.
 Replacement parts in many cases are plug & play should a repair become necessary.
 Use our Handy Checklist to get exactly the system you need.

-Kits run $75. - $90. depending on the trike model.
 For more detailed information on each component please see our Parts & Accessories page.

 Where possible we only use waterproof connectors.
 (Not the cheaper Molex type) Batteries & Motors carry a 1 year warranty against failure.
 Replacement parts in many cases are plug & play should a repair become necessary.
 Use our Handy Checklist to get exactly the system you need.